 ---

 You build a model to predict tomorrow's air quality.
 It scores R² = 0.66 on your test set.
 You deploy it.
 It fails to beat a model that predicts "same as yesterday."
 A hospital trains a sepsis-alert model.
 It validates at AUC 0.76.
-Clinicians start acting on the alerts; within a year, the model's performance quietly erodes.
+Clinicians act on the alerts; within a year, performance erodes.
 A predictive-policing algorithm flags a neighborhood as high-crime.
 Police patrol more heavily.
 Arrests go up.
 The model "confirms" its own prediction.

-The validation machinery of [Chapter 6](lec06-validation.qmd) — random train/test splits, cross-validation — was built for a specific world: rows are exchangeable, the deployment distribution matches the training distribution, and the model's predictions don't affect the outcome.
-That world is real, and when it holds, random-split validation is trustworthy.
-This chapter is about the cases where it doesn't.
-There are four failure modes arranged from mildest to deepest:
+[Chapter 6](lec06-validation.qmd) built validation on three assumptions: rows are exchangeable, the deployment distribution matches the training distribution, and predictions don't affect outcomes.
+This chapter is about the cases where those assumptions break.
+Four failure modes, mildest to deepest:

 1. **Temporal leakage.** Data has time structure.
-A random split puts neighbors of the test point in the training set. *Fix: validate with a temporal split (backtesting).*
+A random split puts neighbors of the test point in the training set. *Fix: train on the past, test on the future.*

-2. **Distribution shift.** Deployment-time data comes from a regime the training set never saw. *Fix: test on out-of-distribution datasets, stratify by subgroup, widen intervals for extreme inputs.*
+2. **Distribution shift.** Deployment data comes from a regime the training set never saw. *Fix: test on out-of-distribution data, stratify by subgroup, widen intervals at the tails.*

-3. **Feedback loops.** The model's predictions change the outcome. *No passive validation procedure, random or temporal, catches this — you need to design the deployment itself (randomized holdouts, A/B tests).*
+3. **Feedback loops.** Predictions change the outcome. *No passive validation catches this; you need randomized holdouts or A/B tests.*

 ```{python}